Mjohnwright/bamazon/README.md

     depletes the stock from the store's inventory<br />
 <br />
 <br />
-BamazonManager - allows a manager to:<br />
+BamazonManager - allows a manager to:<br/>
 <br />
     View Products for Sale<br />
     View Low Inventory<br />